Kelli Kavanaugh - Owner, Tour Guide, Tour Sweeper

 Dan is Sergeant of Arms for the the local United Auto Workers Union.
 He commutes by bike year-round and was awarded the Green Cruiser of the Year award in 2014.
 He loves long distance touring and has ridden to Cincinnati, Chicago and Milwaukee from Detroit.
 When he's not riding a bike or working at Wheelhouse, he fosters rescue animals and volunteers at Back Alley Bikes.
 He appreciates Detroit-rich tobacco and leads our Cigar tour.

 Kido Pielack - Tour Guide

-Kido is a native Detroiter who has been working in the field of Urban Agriculture for the past 9 years.
+Kido is a native Detroiter who has been working in the field of Urban Agriculture for more than 10 years.
 His passion for plants and people led him to a career in organic landscaping and apprenticeship in urban agriculture and studies with the MSU Student Organic Farmer Training Program to his current position, Education Coordinator at Keep Growing Detroit.
-Kido leads Wheelhouse's monthly Urban Agriculture tour in support of KGD.
+Kido leads Wheelhouse's Urban Agriculture tour in support of KGD.